2025–26 Anaheim Ducks season

-The 2025–26 Anaheim Ducks season is the 33rd season of operation, and the 32nd season of play, for the National Hockey League (NHL) franchise that was established on June 15, 1993.
+The 2025–26 Anaheim Ducks season was the 33rd season of operation, and the 32nd season of play, for the National Hockey League (NHL) franchise that was established on June 15, 1993.

-This is the first season under head coach Joel Quenneville and three new assistant coaches.
+This is the first season under head coach Joel Quenneville, and three new assistant coaches.

+On April 13, 2026, the Ducks qualified for the playoffs for the first time since the 2017–18 season following the San Jose Sharks defeating the Nashville Predators.
+In the first round, they defeated the two-time defending Western Conference champion Edmonton Oilers in six games before losing to the Vegas Golden Knights in the second round, also in six games.

 Off-season

 Coaching staff

 On April 19, 2025, it was announced that Anaheim head coach Greg Cronin would not return after two seasons and a record of 62–87–15.
 On May 8, the team announced Joel Quenneville would fill the role.
-Quenneville was a coach with the St. Louis Blues from 1996–2004, taking the Blues to 7 playoff appearances with the best being in 2001.
-He would next coach the Colorado Avalanche from 2005–2008 taking the Colorado to 2 playoff appearances, losing in the Conference Semifinals in both 2006 to Anaheim, and 2008 to Detroit.
-Next would coach the Chicago Blackhawks from 2008–2019 taking the Blackhawks to 9 playoff appearances winning 3 Stanley Cups in 2010 to Philadelphia, 2013 to Boston and the 2015 to Tampa Bay.
-He would last coach the Florida Panthers from 2019–2022 taking the Panthers to 2 straight playoff appearances in 2020 and 2021, before being resigned of his coaching duties as a result of the fallout from the 2010 Chicago Blackhawks sexual assault scandal on October 28, 2021.
+Quenneville was a coach with the St. Louis Blues from 1996 to 2004, taking the Blues to seven playoff appearances with the best being in 2001.
+He would next coach the Colorado Avalanche from 2005 to 2008 taking the Colorado to two playoff appearances, losing in the conference semifinals in both 2006 to Anaheim, and 2008 to Detroit.
+He next would coach the Chicago Blackhawks from 2008 to 2019 taking the Blackhawks to nine playoff appearances and winning three Stanley Cups in 2010 against Philadelphia, 2013 against Boston and 2015 against Tampa Bay.
+He would last coach the Florida Panthers from 2019 to 2022 taking the Panthers to two straight playoff appearances in 2020 and 2021, before being resigned of his coaching duties as a result of the fallout from the 2010 Chicago Blackhawks sexual assault scandal on October 28, 2021.

 On July 1, 2025, the team announced the hiring of three new assistant coaches, Jay Woodcroft, Ryan McGill, and Andrew Brewer.
-Woodcroft, the former head coach of the division rival Edmonton Oilers posted a 79–41–13 record from the 2022–2024 seasons.
-Under Woodcroft, Edmonton went to the playoffs twice and made one Western Conference Final appearance.
-McGill was an assistant with New Jersey and Vegas, while Brewer is a former AHL assistant who also held the role as video coach under Quenneville in 2020–21.
+Woodcroft, the former head coach of the division rival Edmonton Oilers posted a 79–41–13 record between 2022 and 2024 seasons.
+Under Woodcroft, Edmonton went to the playoffs twice and made one conference finals appearance.
+McGill was an assistant with the New Jersey Devils and Vegas Golden Knights, while Brewer is a former AHL assistant who also held the role as video coach under Quenneville in 2020–21.